ndcn/omicser/GOVERNENCE_draft.md

 * Specify and evolve the strategic objectives of the project.
 * Enabling the project survives in the long term.

 Together the group of individuals who constitute the _“Brain Trust”_ will proactively articulate the overall strategies, goals and objectives of the project.
 Although the _”Brain Trust_ is everyone involved in the bi-monthly discussions, the primary responsibility is shared among the PIs of that group.
-Currently, all of the _Maintainers_ are __also__ members of the _Brain Trust_.
-They will ensure that the (_Head_) Maintainers' tactical objectives are aligned with the overall project.
+Currently, all of the _maintainers_ are __also__ members of the _Brain Trust_.
+They will ensure that the _maintainers'_ tactical objectives are aligned with the overall project goals.

 #### Maintainers

 Maintainers are collectively responsible for day-to-day development of the package, including responding to issues and reviewing pull requests.
 They are GitHub administrators and [package authors](https://github.com/ndcn/omicser/blob/master/DESCRIPTION#L5), which means that they have the ability to make changes to project code, and receive credit when others cite the package.

-The current maintainers of Omicser are the _core developers_:
+The current maintainers of Omicser are:
 * [Rico Derks](https://github.com/ricoderks) Lead Developer/Bioinformatics, Head Maintainer
 * [Yassene Mohammed](https://github.com/yassene) Science lead
 * [Damien Olivier](http://github.com/) Full-time developer (hire in progress)